vinkodlak/rigpro.consulting/src/pages/workflow/index.md

       Within 24 hours from rigging down wireline, an AAR meeting is held with the key team members.
 Every step of the job is critically reviewed.
-      Continuous improvement is driven by adding the lessons learned to the RIGPRO database and incorporating in future logging programs.
+      Continuous improvement is driven by adding the lessons learned to the RIGPRO database and incorporating into future logging programs.
     description: >-
       Time to review the game, identify areas of improvement and hand out the game ball.